-The Center actively develops intellectual property (IP) to pursue a strategy of translating research discoveries into new products and services that generate revenue in the form of licensing agreements, partnerships, royalty streams and new businesses.
+The Center actively works to develop scientific discoveries into new products and services.
+Revenues are generated from licensing agreements, partnerships, royalty streams and new businesses are reported as IP Commercialization Income.

 (p) Federal Income Taxes

 The Center has obtained a determination letter from the Internal Revenue Service that it is exempt from federal income taxes under Section 501(c)(3), except for unrelated business income.